jamespalmer-category/jamespalmer-category.github.io.src/content/data_science/llm_diary/articles/attention_is_all_you_need.md

 ## Word on Group Normalization

-Here, the normalisation used is called "Group Normalization", which was first written about by meta researchers in 2020.
+In the case of training LLMs, the normalisation used is called "Group Normalization", which was first written about by meta researchers in 2020.
 The idea behind it is when normalising over a batch to get a mean and standard deviation over it, they wanted to find a way that wasn't dependent on batch dimension - as this lead to batch normalization increasing in error.
 Instead, you take your samples and split them into different "groups" of channels and average over them - this mitigates the issue but I'm not 100% clear how.

 ## Questions that I need to follow up on